Christoph33one/spaced-out/README.md

 - In keeping with the rules of deployment with Code Institute, I had to deploy this project using Heruko.

-- Creete an Heruko accounts linked to your email address.
+- Create a Heruko account linked to your email address.

-- Once logged in, create a new app which is placed in the top rught correct.
+- Once logged in, create a new app which is placed in the top right corner.

-- Within the new app, click settings scoll to (build packs)
+- Within new app, click settings and scoll to (build packs)

-- 4-Build packs let you select a choice of different technology's which you may be using to build a project.
+- Build packs let you select a choice of different technology's which you may be using to build a project.
 For my project I selected Python and Node JS.

-- Node JS build pack is to run the template in which I have used to build my repository inn Github, supplied with code Institute.
-The Pythin build pack is tell Heruko what language I will be using to deploy.
+- Node JS build pack is to run the template in which I have used to build my repository in Github, supplied with code Institute.
+The Python build pack is to tell Heruko what language I will be using to deploy.

-- Link the App to your matching GitHub repository
+- Link the App to your matching GitHub repository.

-- Select Manual deploy
+- Open deployment from the same tool bar as to settings.
+Select Manual or Automatic  deployment (read details).

-- Open app in the top right corner
+- At the bottom of the deployment page, select what branch you will be using.
+Click deploy branch and wait for the deployment to take place.
+Your add willm open in a new browser window.

  ADD SCREEN SHOTS OF DEPLOYMENT IN HERUKO!!!